 Who needs flowers when brilliantly-colored heuchera leaves supply plenty in the shade year-round with little care.
 Photo courtesty of Terra Nova Nurseries.

 I also found a host of other plants that were just as tough and lit up the north and northeast borders of against my house.
 They also are unattractive to deer and slugs.
 Here are the ones in my garden and why I love them.

 The first buds open, covered with snow, in late winter.
 Flowers are still on plants in July.
 But, they brown and tatter.
 Plan on cleaning up old flowers and leaves from them and heuchera after the Fourth of July.

-Thalictrum (Meadow Rue): It starts growing and sending up tall stalks (5-6 feet) about the time Bleeding Heart is going into dormancy.
+Thalictrum provides floral interest in my shade garden after Bleeding Heart and various primroses have ended their bloom cycles.
+I love Black-stemmed Thalictrum ‘Black Stockings’ which starts growing and sending up tall stalks (5-6 feet) about the time Bleeding Heart is going into dormancy.
 Place them nearby so that Thalictrum’s emerging growth covers Bleeding Heart’s dying leaves.
 Fluffy pink blooms last for weeks.

 My favorites are Dre’s Dagger and ‘Silver Falls’, a Japanese painted fern.
 Ostrich ferns, are great, too, but be mindful that they grow tall and spread.
 They’re perfect for creating a fern dell, as I have in part of my shade garden.